opsician/decentralized-society-chat/README.md

 # Decentralized Society Token (DST)

-Decentralized Society Token (DST) is a utility token created for the purpose of being used in DSociety Chat, a Dapp storing chat data on the blockchain.
+Decentralized Society Token (DST) is a utility token created for the purpose of being used in DSociety platforms.

+## Platforms
+- DSocietyChat: a Dapp storing chat data on the blockchain

+## Mission
 DST represents freedom of communication without the use of centralized cloud providers.

 ## Tokenomics